-PUBLIC UTILITIES COMMISSION OF THE STATE OF CALIFORNIAI.D.# 8518ENERGY DIVISIONRESOLUTION E-4243JUNE 18, 2009 R E S O L U T I O N Resolution E-4243.
-Southern California Edison Company (SCE).
-This Resolution affirms Executive Director's Action Resolution E-4225 ("Executive Resolution"), which found the proposed utility facilities described in SCE's Advice Letter 2272-E, the Moorpark-Newberry 66 kV Subtransmission Line Project, to be exempt from the Commission's requirements to obtain a Permit to Construct ("PTC Requirements") pursuant to General Order 131-D ("GO 131-D"), Section III, Subsection B.1.g. ("Exemption g."); and dismissed the protests submitted to the Commission because the facts claimed in the protests did not support a finding that the exception criteria contained in GO 131-D, Subsection B.2.a-c. applied.
-This Resolution denies three appeals of the Executive Resolution.
-By Advice Letter 2272-E. Filed on October 2, 2008.
+This Resolution affirms Executive Director's Action Resolution E-4225 ("Executive Resolution") because it correctly found that: 1) SCE complied with the applicable notice requirements for the proposed construction of the Moorpark-Newbury 66 kV Subtransmission Line facilities ("proposed facilities"); 2) the proposed facilities were exempt from the Commission's requirements to obtain a Permit to Construct ("PTC Requirements") pursuant to General Order 131-D ("GO 131-D"), Section III, Subsection B.1.g.("Exemption g."); 3) facts claimed in protests to the proposed facilities did not support a finding that the exception criteria contained in GO 131-D, Section III., Subsection B.2.a-c. applied; 4) and the protests should be dismissed.
+Thus, the appeals submitted to the Commission asking for the Executive Resolution to be overturned and for SCE to be required to file an application for a PTC are dismissed.
+This Resolution is effective immediately.